Sushisource/DnDServer/README.md

 ##Running
 You'll need [ws4py](https://github.com/Lawouach/WebSocket-for-Python) and [cherrypy](http://cherrypy.org/) as well as [mako](http://www.makotemplates.org/)

+You'll need to modify client.coffee to have the right IP for the websocket connection to the server.
 Then just run main.py and you should be good to go!
-If your ip doesn't get properly detected you might need to manually modify client.js.

 ##Compatability
 Python 2.7+ PyPy1.8+